arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 ### Device Decommissioning

-If you have a Matter device configured and working for example with the Google Home ecosystem, and you want to integrate it with Alexa or Apple Home instead; you need to decommission it.
+If you have a Matter device configured and working for example with the Google Home ecosystem, and you want to integrate it with Alexa or Apple Home instead; you need to decommission it first from the previous service.

 In simple terms, **decommissioning** refers to unpairing your device from a current service to be able to pair it with a new one.